How disappointing is it to get ready to fold your laundry, only to open the dryer and find damp clothes inside? Gah!

 Samsung dryers, and other brands, can also experience many other problems.
 Squeaky noises, certain cycles not working, or even not turning on can all happen.
 If you experience any of these problems, it makes sense to call a professional to get it repaired right the first time.

-If you’re experiencing any of these problems in the Midlands area, Appliance Professional would be honored if you would call us to schedule an appointment.
+If you’re experiencing any of these problems in the Midlands area, Appliance Professional would be honored if you would call or schedule an appointment online.
 We have years of experience with Samsung dryers and will get your dryer fixed quickly and correctly the first time.